leloykun/L3-notebook/README.md

-# AdMU Comprog Team Notebook
+# AdMU ProgVar Team Notebook
 A collection of algorithms, data structures and other useful information for competitive programming.
 Used by everyone in the Ateneo de Manila University Programming Varsity.

 ---